jwtk/jjwt/README.md

 JJWT supports both**.
 If you are positive that a JWS you create with JJWT will _also_ be parsed with JJWT, you can use this feature with JWSs, otherwise it is best to only use it for JWEs.

-If a JWT's Claims set is sufficiently large - that is, it contains a lot of name/value pairs, or individual values are very large or verbose - you can reduce the size of the created JWS by compressing the claims body.
+If a JWT's `payload` is sufficiently large - that is, it is a large content byte array or JSON with a lot of name/value pairs (or individual values are very large or verbose) - you can reduce the size of the compact JWT by compressing the payload.

-This might be important to you if the resulting JWS is used in a URL for example, since URLs are best kept under 4096 characters due to browser, user mail agent, or HTTP gateway compatibility issues.
+This might be important to you if the resulting JWT is used in a URL for example, since URLs are best kept under 4096 characters due to browser, user mail agent, or HTTP gateway compatibility issues.
 Smaller JWTs also help reduce bandwidth utilization, which may or may not be important depending on your application's volume or needs.